 Need and burden of illness: Unmet need for treatments that offer long-term disease control NHL is a cancer of the immune system that encompasses more than 60 types of lymphoma.
 In 2018, the projected incidence of NHL was 8,300 cases annually, with an age-standardized incidence rate of 20.8 cases per 100,000 Canadians.
-DLBCL is an aggressive form of NHL that constitutes approximately 30% of lymphoma cases in Canada.
-R/R DLBCL occurs in 30% to 40% of patients after first-line treatment.
+DLBCL is an aggressive form of NHL that constitutes approximately 30% of lymphoma cases in Canada, R/R DLBCL occurs in 30% to 40% of patients after first-line treatment.
 For transplant-ineligible patients, there is no standard treatment approach, and although there are a number of chemotherapy treatments available, none are offered with long-term curative intent.
 Treatmentineligible patients represent more than 50% of the R/R population, but a proportion of these patients are too unwell or have too may comorbidities to undergo any further treatment.
-Transplant-eligible patients, also have limited treatment options.
+Transplant-eligible patients who do not respond to salvage chemotherapy or relapse post-ASCT, which is up to 70% of these patients, also have limited treatment options.
 Until recently, there were no good treatment options for such patients, and they were treated with palliative oral chemotherapy options or radiotherapy, with a prognosis of less than 6 months of life.
 Most recently, CAR T-cell therapy has become available for patients with DLBCL; however, this therapy requires good PS and lymphoma burden that can last the several weeks it takes to manufacture cells for this therapy.
 The treatment also has unique toxicities and therefore may not be appropriate for patients with comorbidities and impaired PS.
 CAR T-cell therapy will only be available in select centres; as a result, travel constraints, resource limitations, and provincial funding restrictions could limit the number of patients who ultimately have access.
 Finally, a proportion of patients receiving CAR T-cell therapy will eventually experience disease progression and require further treatment.
 In light of these factors, treatment options that offer long-term disease control for patients with R/R DLBCL are needed.